richtong/bin/README.md

 install-sublime.sh - Installs sublime, not debugged
 install-travis-env.sh - Installs the travis routines for 12.04, deprecated,
 install-travis.sh - Installs travis, not debugged
-install-vim.py - Vim lint checkers for sh, python, Javascript install-vim.sh - deprecated, and as first version of python script install-vmware-tools.sh - Checks for latest vmware tools install-vpn.sh - Installs a vpn file make-bin.sh - Converts one of these files into a general use with src/bin
+install-vim.py - deprecated Vim lint checkers for sh, python, Javascript install-vim.sh - installs vim install-vmware-tools.sh - Checks for latest vmware tools install-vpn.sh - Installs a vpn file make-bin.sh - Converts one of these files into a general use with src/bin